nachazo/scryfalldler/README.md

 This script is a simply php cli coded.
 I wanted to practice a bit with php cli scripts and this is what I made.
 This way, we can take advantage of php multi-platform and easy curl (http download) and zip tools.

 ## How to run
-You only need **php** 5.3 (instaled in your system or uncompressed) with **curl** extension enabled, if not an error message will show and script ends his execution.
+You only need **php** 5.3+ (instaled in your system or uncompressed) with **curl** extension enabled, if not an error message will show and script ends its execution.
 Normally comes installed and enabled in most lamps and similar.
 If not, for Debian based GNU/Unix, you simply can do it with `sudo apt install php-curl`.
+For Windows, search over there :P

 ### GNU/Unix based
 Download the script where you want, for example using: